 - Valuable documents and records

-- Material and equipment related to your industry
+- Equipment and materials specific to your industry

 Don't leave anything out.
 You should also reassess the value periodically to make sure you have enough coverage in the event of a loss.
 Let your insurer know if your inventory fluctuates during the year or increases at a specific time (e.g., at Christmas) so the amount of insurance can be adjusted accordingly.

 A Business Insurance Package Policy generally includes Business Income Insurance.
 In the event of a loss, this covers your business income, rental income and certain employee salaries during a temporary closure.
 If your income isn't adequately protected, this could have a serious impact on your business.
 Again, when purchasing commercial insurance, it's important to give an accurate assessment of your income based on your financial statements.

 Depending on the nature of your business, you should also estimate how long it would take to get your company up and running again after a loss.
 Think about how long it would take to rebuild, to restock your inventory and to replace sophisticated equipment.
 Depending on your estimate, it may be a good idea to enhance your business income protection.

 As you can see, assessing the value of your commercial property is crucial to ensuring that your business can survive a major loss.
 In the event of a total loss, your business would suffer financially if you don't have enough coverage.

 Depending on the type of loss, when carrying out a damage assessment, your insurer may also assess the replacement cost for the building and contents.
 If you're underinsured, you could be penalized because the insurer is only required to compensate you for the insurance amount based on your initial assessment.
 This amount may not be enough to cover the actual cost of the damage.

 Some insurers also apply a co-insurance clause, which penalizes you even more.